Project Reality: Reception

-Critical response

-Major game review websites, IGN and GameSpy have both reviewed Project Reality.
-IGN review states "why all BF2 players should download this mod." while GameSpy says that "the mother of all realism mods [has] arrive[d] for BF2".
-PC Zone Magazine also reviewed Project Reality, saying that "not only does it make the virtual warfare harsher, Project Reality also adds fantastic new maps, vehicles and weapons to the fray".
+IGN and GameSpy have both reviewed Project Reality.
+IGN's review praised the mod, stating "all BF2 players should download this mod."
+GameSpy said that "the mother of all realism mods [has] arrive[d] for BF2".
+PC Zone also reviewed Project Reality, saying that "not only does it make the virtual warfare harsher, Project Reality also adds fantastic new maps, vehicles and weapons to the fray".